Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math71/readme.md

 Average Nb of EvoSuite Tests:31.73

-Average Nb of Contradiction Tests:0.2

 Average Nb of Removed Tests:0.57

 Runing Nopol+UnsatGuided changes the original patch for 25 of the 30 seeds.
 The human patch involves changes to multiple files, the original patch and the newly generated patches by running Nopol+UnsatGuided add a precondition to a specific statement, we think they are incorrect.
+We observe failing EvoSuite tests for both programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.